sudheermuthyala/AWS/aws-glue/README.md

     - AWS-Glue Nativele supports Data store aws aurora,and other RDS-engines,AWS-Redshift,AWS-S3 and along with common database engines and data bases in virtual private cloud(vpc), Running on Amazon Ec2-Instances
 CostEffective
     - AWS-Glue is server less there is no infrastructure to manage
-    - AWS-Glue handiles provisining configuration and scaling of the resources required to rune the ETL Jobsare a
+    - AWS-Glue handiles provisining configuration and scaling of the resources required to rune the ETL Jobs are fullle managed scaled

 ![](2022-08-17-11-09-49.png)